 Climate Change Risk Assessment

 MLA counsels insurance clients on the risks and opportunities associated with climate change.
 We advise insurers about the potential impacts of climate change in the claims, underwriting, and product development contexts and organize and conduct climate change enterprise risk assessments.
-We also assist client with participation in voluntary and mandatory climat risk disclosure requirements for insurers, such as the Climate Disclosure Project, NAIC, and other state requirments.
+We also assist client with participation in voluntary and mandatory climat risk disclosure requirements for insurers, such as the Climate Disclosure Project, NAIC, and other state requirements.
 Given our experience with insurance and environmental litigation and counseling, we are well poised to handle climate change-related litigation.

 For corporate clients, we provide assistance with corporate compliance and in the evaluation and selection of directors and officers liability insurance.
 For professional firms, such as attorneys, accountants, architects and financial planners, we can provide auditing and consulting services to assist in reducing the risks of ethics problems and malpractice claims.